linode/apl-docs/docs/for-devs/get-started/lab-11.md

    - `Repository URL: https://harbor.<your-domain>/chartrepo/library`
 - Click `Connect`

-## Create a new Argo CD application
+## Create a new ArgoCD application

 - Select `Applications`, and click on `Create`
 - Fill in the following: